 What was the goal of the Akatsuki?

-The Akatsuki started with the idea of ending wars and creating stability.
+The Akatsuki began with the idea of ending wars and creating stability.
 However, as the organization evolved, its methods became increasingly violent and authoritarian.
-Under Pain's leadership, the goal was to capture all the Bijuu, creating a weapon of mass destruction that would ensure enforced peace.
-The fear of the Akatsuki's absolute power would cause nations to hesitate in starting new conflicts.
+Under Pain’s leadership, the goal was to capture all the Bijuu, creating a weapon of mass destruction that would ensure forced peace.
+The fear of the Akatsuki’s absolute power would make nations hesitate to start new conflicts.

-However, his decision to join Akatsuki was motivated by the intention of spying on the organization from within and protecting his hometown from external threats.
-He never stopped being a double agent, and his true loyalty has always been with Konoha and his brother, Sasuke.
+However, his decision to enter the Akatsuki was motivated by the intention to monitor the organization from within and protect his hometown from external threats.
+He never ceased to be a double agent, and his true loyalty has always been with Konoha and his brother, Sasuke.

-The discussion about the most powerful member of the Akatsuki is intense, but the names most frequently mentioned are Pain, Itachi, and Obito.
+The discussion about the most powerful member of the Akatsuki is fierce, but the names most frequently cited are Pain, Itachi, and Obito.

-- Pain (Nagato): With the Rinnegan, Pain had access to abilities that made him practically invincible, as well as the ability to control several bodies simultaneously.
+- Pain (Nagato): With the Rinnegan, Pain had access to abilities that made him practically invincible, in addition to being able to control multiple bodies simultaneously.

 - Itachi Uchiha: Master of Genjutsu, his ability to anticipate movements and his Susano’o with the Totsuka Sword and the Yata Mirror made him an almost invincible opponent.

-- Obito Uchiha (Tobi): With the power of the Mangekyou Sharingan and the ability to become intangible, in addition to control over the Ten-Tails, Obito was one of the greatest threats at the end of the series.
+- Obito Uchiha (Tobi): With the power of the Mangekyou Sharingan and the ability to become intangible, along with control over the Ten-Tails, Obito was one of the greatest threats at the end of the series.

 Why did Nagato (Pain) destroy Konoha?